tethysplatform/tethys/docs/getting_started/model.rst

             session.commit()

 The ``Base.metedata.create_all(engine)`` line is all that is needed to create the tables in your persistent store database.
-Every class that inherits from the ``Base`` class is tracked by the ``metadata`` object.
+Every class that inherits from the ``Base`` class is tracked by a ``metadata`` object.
 The ``metadata.create_all()`` method issues the SQL that is needed to create the tables associated with the ``Base`` class.
 Notice that you must give it the ``engine`` object for connection information.

-The ``first_time`` parameter that is passed to all persistent store initialization functions is a boolean that is ``True`` if the function is being called after freshly minted tables have been created for the first time.
-This is provided as a mechanism for adding initial data only once.
+The ``first_time`` parameter that is passed to all persistent store initialization functions is a boolean that is ``True`` if the function is being called after the tables have been created for the first time.
+This is provided as a mechanism for adding initial data only the first time.
 Notice the code that adds initial data to your persistent store database is wrapped in a conditional statement that uses the ``first_time`` parameter.

 This initial data code adds four stream gages to your persistent store database.
 Creating a new record in the database using SQLAlchemy is achieved by creating a new ``StreamGage`` object and adding it to the ``session`` object using the ``session.add()`` method.
 To persist the new records to the persistent store database, the ``session.commit()`` method is called.
 You will learn how to query the persistent store database using SQLAlchemy in the :doc:`./controller` tutorial.